wp-plugins/sendgrid-email-delivery-simplified/readme.txt

 The SendGrid plugin uses SMTP or API integration to send outgoing emails from your WordPress installation.
 It replaces the wp_mail function included with WordPress.

-To have the SendGrid plugin running after you have activated it, go to the plugin’s settings page and set the SendGrid credentials, and the way your email will be sent through SMTP or API.
+To have the SendGrid plugin running after you have activated it, go to the plugin's settings page and set the SendGrid credentials, and the way your email will be sent through SMTP or API.

-You can also set default values for the “Name”, “Sending Address” and the “Reply Address”, so that you don’t need to set these headers every time you want to send and email from your application.
+You can also set default values for the "Name", "Sending Address" and the "Reply Address", so that you don't need to set these headers every time you want to send and email from your application.

 Emails are tracked and automatically tagged for statistics within the SendGrid Dashboard.
 You can also add general tags to every email sent, as well as particular tags based on selected emails defined by your requirements.